-The Committee will evaluate candidates recommended by Qualified Stockholders (defined below) in accordance with the following procedures.
+The Committee will evaluate candidates recommended by Qualified Stockholders in accordance with the following procedures.

-A single stockholder, or group of stockholders, that has beneficially owned more than 5% of the Company's outstanding common stock for at least one year and that satisfies the notice, information and consent provisions set forth below (such individual or group, the "Qualified Stockholder"), may propose a candidate for evaluation by the Committee by delivering a written notice to the Committee satisfying each of the requirements described below (the "Notice").
+Qualified Stockholders may propose a candidate for evaluation by the Committee by delivering a written notice to the Committee satisfying each of the requirements described below (the "Notice").
 The Notice must be received by the Committee not less than 120 calendar days before the anniversary of the date that the Company's proxy statement was released to stockholders in connection with the previous year's annual meeting.
 No such notice was received in connection with the 2005 Annual Meeting.